 Review: First Ascent Contour 30l daypack

-The First Ascent Contour 30L is an extra-volume technical daypack, designed for long day-hikes and slackpacking or Camino-style hiking.
-It sports an adjustable, ventilated suspension system, ensuring a comfortable fit and keeping you cool on those hot days.
+The First Ascent Contour 30L is an extra-volume technical daypack designed for long day hikes, slackpacking, and Camino-style walking.
+It features an adjustable, ventilated suspension system that ensures a comfortable fit and keeps you cool on those hot, active days.

-The pack’s design features focus on volume, simplicity and weight savings, which gives a lightweight and very affordable pack, but lacking some detail features one would normally find in a more expensive daypack.
-A built-in rain cover allows you to go adventuring, no matter what the weather.
+The pack’s design focuses on volume, simplicity, and weight savings, resulting in a lightweight and affordable daypack that sacrifices a few premium features typically found on higher-end models.
+A built-in rain cover lets you keep adventuring no matter the weather.

 Manufacturer: First Ascent